 Menus vary from day to day.
 They follow the Canada Guide to Healthy Eating.
-A hot nutritional meal will consist of a serving of meat, a vegetable, pasta/rice or potato, soup with crackers and a dessert.
+A hot nutritional meal will consist of a serving of meat, a vegetable, pasta/rice or potato, soup and a dessert.

 Is there a charge for Meals on Wheels?

 Yes.
 However, as Meals on Wheels is a not-for-profit service, the cost is kept to a minimum.
 You will be invoiced at the end of each month.

 - Cheque, e-transfer (email@example.com) or money order may be sent through the mail;

 - Cash may be dropped off at the office.